Rules

 Resources Material and/or Mana used to pay the cost cards and effects.

 Rules Text Text on a card which has special rules for play.
-Follow the directions as closely as possible
+Follow the directions as closely as possible.

 Sacrifice {Y} Destroy {Y} friendly Characters.